ftCLI/FoundryTools-CLI/README.md

     -o, --output-dir DIRECTORY

 The output directory where the output files are to be created.
 If it doesn't exist, will be created.
 If not specified, files are saved to the same folder.

     --recalc-timestamp / --no-recalc-timestamp

 Keeps the original font 'modified' timestamp (head.modified) or set it to current time.
 By default, original timestamp is kept.

     --overwrite / --no-overwrite

 Overwrites existing output files or save them to a new file (numbers are appended at the end of filename).
 By default, files are overwritten.

+##### -ach, --ach-vend-id'
+Sets the achVendID tag (vendor's four-character identifier).

+**Usage:**

+    ftcli os2 -ach/--ach-vend-id string INPUT_PATH

+**Example:**

+    ftcli os2 -ach MyFo "C:\Fonts"

+##### --recalc-unicode-ranges
+Recalculates the ulUnicodeRanges 1-4 values.

+**Usage:**

+    ftcli os2 --recalc-unicode-ranges INPUT_PATH

+**Example:**

+    ftcli os2 --recalc-unicode-ranges "C:\Fonts\"

+##### --recalc-codepage-ranges
+Recalculates the ulCodePageRanges 1-2 values.

+**Usage:**

+    ftcli os2 --recalc-codepage-ranges INPUT_PATH

+**Example:**

+    ftcli os2 --recalc-codepage-ranges "C:\Fonts\"

+##### --recalc-us-max-context
+Recalculates usMaxContext value.

+**Usage:**

+    ftcli os2 --recalc-us-max-context INPUT_PATH

+**Example:**

+    ftcli os2 --recalc-us-max-context "C:\Fonts\"

+##### -o, -output-dir
+The output directory where the output files are to be created.
+If it doesn't exist, will be created.
+If not specified, files are saved to the same folder.

+##### --recalc-timestamp
+By default, original head.modified value is kept when a font is saved.
+Use this switch to set head.modified timestamp to current time.

+##### --no-overwrite
+By default, modified files are overwritten.
+Use this switch to save them to a new file (numbers are appended at the end of file name).

 ### metrics
 Usage: